 How to make the no-bake cheesecake batter

-The cream cheese is mixed with the rest of the ingredients in another bowl.
-Then both preparations are combined until smooth.
+- The cream cheese is mixed with the rest of the ingredients in another bowl.
+Then, both preparations are combined until smooth.

 Assembly

-Being this a no-bake cheesecake, I don't recommend a pan with a removable bottom as the filling might seep or drip.
+Being a no-bake cheesecake, I don't recommend a pan with a removable bottom as the filling might seep or drip.

-Have the crumb crust ready and cold to create a layer so the batter doesn't seep into it.
+- Have the crumb crust ready and cold to create a layer so the batter doesn't seep into it.

 Marbling and cutting

-- Light swirling: remember to marble the curd with the cheesecake filling, but don't overdo it.
+Light swirling: remember to marble the curd with the cheesecake filling, but don't overdo it.
 You want to bite into pools of curd separated from the cheese.

-- Cutting: lining the pan with foil (or strips of parchment paper) makes lifting the whole cheesecake easier and cutting it into squares.
+Cutting: lining the pan with foil (or strips of parchment paper) makes lifting the whole cheesecake easier and cutting it into squares.

-If you made this recipe and loved it, you can comment below and leave a five-star ⭐️ review.
+If you made this recipe and loved it, you can comment below and leave a 5-star ⭐️ review.
 Also, if you had issues, let me know so we can troubleshoot together.

 You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
 Or follow and save my recipes on Pinterest.